markgw/pimlico/docs/modules/pimlico.modules.corpora.concat.rst

 Test pipelines
 ==============

-This module is used by the following :ref:`test pipelines <test-pipelines>`:
+This module is used by the following :ref:`test pipelines <test-pipelines>`.
+They are a further source of examples of the module's usage.

  * :ref:`test-config-concat.conf`
  * :ref:`test-config-interleave.conf`